Technology

 Data center risk management isn’t possible without a thorough assessment.

-Identifying and mitigating all-pervasive risks involves a process called integrated risk management (IRM).
-Gartner defines IRM as “a set of practices and processes supported by a risk-aware culture and enabling technologies that improve decision making and performance through an integrated view of how well an organization manages its unique set of risks.”
+Identifying and mitigating all-pervasive risks involves a process called integrated risk management (IRM), a term coined by the research firm Gartner to describe a set of practices and processes supported by a risk-aware culture and enabling technologies.
+It's a process for improving decision-making and business performance.

 Organizations need the right tools and processes to monitor each moving part of the data center and deal with any risks that come up at any point in time, including malicious cyberattacks.
 Big data and analytics are instrumental in forming an accurate and comprehensive assessment of the risks to various operations that the data center enables, such as data access, application mobility, and DevOps.
 They also enable the implementation and execution of dynamic disaster recovery plans.